ahidashrafs/-Dhaka-s-Environmental-Changes-with-NDVI-and-LULC-2014-2024-/README.md

 # -Dhaka-s-Environmental-Changes-with-NDVI-and-LULC-2014-2024-
 I used ArcGIS Pro to look at how Dhaka changed from 2014 to 2024.
 Concrete and buildings basically doubled (+14.55%), swallowing up a massive amount of farmland.
 The scariest part?
 Even though we see a bit more green on the map, the NDVI data shows our trees are choking—unhealthy greenery jumped by 2.6% due to urban heat and pollution.
-# Decadal Spatial Analysis of Dhaka District: Urbanization & Ecological Dynamics (2014–2024)
+# Decadal Spatial Analysis of Dhaka District: Urbanization & Ecological Dynamics (2014 VS 2024)

 This repository contains the geospatial data, maps, and analysis evaluating the environmental and structural evolution of Dhaka District over a 10-year timeline.
 Using ArcGIS Pro and multi-temporal satellite imagery, this project quantifies macro-level shifts in land cover and tracks the corresponding physiological stress on regional vegetation.